kanchanchy/spatial-repartitioning-ml/README.md

 # A Machine Learning Aware Spatial Data Re-partitioning Framework for Spatial Datasets
-### Citing:
-@article{helber2019eurosat,
-  title={Eurosat: A novel dataset and deep learning benchmark for land use and land cover classification}, author={Helber, Patrick and Bischke, Benjamin and Dengel, Andreas and Borth, Damian}, journal={IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing}, year={2019}, publisher={IEEE}
-}
 This repository contains codes for the paper 'A Machine Learning-Aware Data Re-partitioning Framework for Spatial Datasets'.
 This framework aims at reducing the training time and memory usage of a spatial machine learning model by reducing the number of partitions in a spatial grid dataset.
 Four types of datasets are used for experiments:
 1. NYC Taxi Trip Multivariate Dataset
 2. NYC Taxi Trip Univariate Dataset